Malaysia extends bauxite mining ban until July to fight pollution

 The country emerged last year as a major provider of bauxite after leading producer Indonesia banned ore exports to encourage more processing at home.

-Existing bauxite stockpiles in Kuantan must be exported before the moratorium can be lifted, the government said.
 From January to November, Malaysia shipped some 20 million metric tons of bauxite to China, the world’s biggest aluminum producer.
 That was nearly half China’s total bauxite imports and a sharp increase from 3.25 million tons in the same period in 2014.

 But the activity took its toll on the environment and the public quickly turned against the country’s largely unregulated bauxite mining industry, accusing it of turning the waters and seas red near Kuantan, the capital of Malaysia’s third-largest state.